 With over 1000 videos, Violin Tutor Pro is possibly the biggest channel for violin learners out there!
 Michael Sanchez, the teacher on the channel, has been teaching the violin on YouTube for over 10 years.
 Even though he hasn’t been as active on YouTube recently, the video library is still a gem for any beginning violinist.

 - Joined on May 2, 2010

-Zlata Brouwer is a Dutch violinist, sharing her violin tutorials and tips with violinists around the globe.
+Zlata Brouwer is a Dutch violinist, who shares her violin tutorials and tips with violinists around the globe.
 Zlata’s teaching studio specializes in the bowing technique – which makes her bowing videos especially worth having a look at.
-However, this is not the only thing she covers – on her channel you can find over 400 lessons about all areas of violin playing.
+However, this is not the only thing she covers – on her channel, you can find over 400 lessons about all areas of violin playing.

 Nicola Benedetti’s YouTube Channel

 - 8,634,344 views

 The next on our list of violin teachers is all the way from Scotland – Nicola Benedetti – also called Nicky.
 As a performing violinist, you can get an interesting sneak peek into her exciting life.
 She also uploads video tutorials to make sure her subscribers keep busy practicing themselves!